 Certain types of “wet” macular degeneration can be treated with laser surgery, a brief outpatient procedure.
 Laser surgery and another form of treatment called photodynamic therapy use a focused beam of light to slow or stop leaking blood vessels that damage the macula.
 These procedures may preserve more sight over all, though they are not cures that restore vision to normal.
 However, despite advanced medical treatment, many people with macular degeneration still experience some vision loss.

 Is there anything that worsens Macular Degeneration?

 It has been demonstrated that the blue rays of the spectrum seem to accelerate macular degeneration more than other rays of the spectrum.
 This means that very bright light, such as sunlight or its reflection in the ocean and desert, may worsen macular degeneration.
 Special sunglasses that block out the blue end of the spectrum may decrease the progress of the disease.
 However, more research is needed in this area.

 Hypertension tends to make some forms of macular degeneration worse, especially in the “wet” form where the retinal tissues are invaded by new blood vessels.
-The medications used to treat hypertension have not been shown to have any direct effect on macular degeneration, but they may slow progression of the disease by reducing hypertension.
+The medications used to treat hypertension have not been shown to have any direct effect on macular degeneration, but they may slow the progression of the disease by reducing hypertension.

-Please contact the Nielsen Eye Center at 617-471-5665 or 877-373-2020 for information on treatment for macular degeneration.
+Please contact the Nielsen Eye Center at 617-471-5665 for information regarding the treatment for macular degeneration.
 Patient Advocates at our offices south of Boston including Quincy, Weymouth and Norwell and other Massachusetts-area locations can help.